Foods That Interact With Blood Pressure Medication

 Grapefruit, Seville oranges, and pomelos top the list of problematic foods for patients taking calcium channel blockers such as amlodipine, nifedipine, and felodipine.
 These citrus fruits contain varying concentrations of enzyme-blocking compounds, with grapefruit juice being the most potent.
 Even small amounts can cause significant interactions that persist for up to 72 hours.

 High-potassium foods pose risks for patients taking ACE inhibitors and ARBs.
 Bananas contain about 400mg of potassium each, while a cup of spinach provides over 800mg.
-Other concerning foods include potatoes, avocados, tomatoes, and salt substitutes containing potassium chloride.
-The recommended daily potassium intake for most adults is 3,500-4,700mg, but patients on these medications may need to limit intake to 2,000-3,000mg daily.
+Other foods to watch include potatoes, avocados, tomatoes, and salt substitutes containing potassium chloride.
+Amlodipine is a calcium channel blocker, not an ACE inhibitor or ARB, so bananas are generally not a concern for people taking it.
+The recommended daily potassium intake for most adults is 3,500-4,700mg, but patients on ACE inhibitors or ARBs may need to limit intake to 2,000-3,000mg daily.

 Natural licorice root affects all blood pressure medication classes by increasing sodium retention and potassium loss.
 Found in herbal teas, traditional candies, and some tobacco products, licorice can raise blood pressure and reduce medication effectiveness.
 Aged cheeses and cured meats high in tyramine can also interact with certain blood pressure medications, particularly in patients also taking MAO inhibitors.